Randy Ambrosie: Administrative roles

 By 1992, Ambrosie took over as the secretary of the Canadian Football League Players' Association (CFLPA).
 He played a role in monitoring the 1992 NHL strike as the CFLPA and the CFL renegotiated their collective bargaining agreement that year.
 Ambrosie was also part of the CFLPA board that oversaw the CFL's expansion into the United States.
 During the expansion, Ambrosie took a strong stance against lowering the import ratio which requires each team to carry a certain number of Canadian players.
 He also took issue with a proposed expansion or dispersal draft intended to be held in early 1993 to provide players for the San Antonio Texans and Sacramento Gold Miners.
 The CFLPA and Ambrosie threatened legal action over the import ratio issue, but no legal action came to pass.

 On June 28, 2017, the Winnipeg Free Press reported that Ambrosie would soon be named the 14th CFL commissioner, succeeding Jeffrey Orridge.
 The move was officially announced seven days later.
 He is the first Canadian-born CFL commissioner since Tom Wright left in 2006, and the first to have played in the league since Larry Smith left the position in 1997.
+On October 26, 2024, Ambrosie announced his intention to retire from the commissioner's role in 2025, once a successor is found.
+Ambrosie's replacement, Stewart Johnston, was announced in April 2025.